Battle of Mobei: Background

-During his reign, Emperor Wu of Han decided that the nation was finally strong enough to solve the Xiongnu problem.
-The "peaceful" atmosphere was broken in 133 BC after a large ambush operation was staged at Mayi but aborted after the Xiongnu discovered the trap and retreated.
-In 129 BC, the Han forces had their first proper victory against the Xiongnu under the command of the young Wei Qing with a long-distance raid on the Xiongnu holy site at Longcheng.
-Over the next ten years, Emperor Wu repeatedly deployed Wei and his nephew Huo Qubing against Xiongnu forces thus recapturing large areas of land and dealing devastating blows.
+The seventh Han emperor, Emperor Wu, was a subscriber of more proactive confucian doctrines, as opposed to the more passive and libertarian Taoist wu wei principles previously held esteemed by his forebears.
+Early into his reign, Emperor Wu decided that the Chinese nation, which prospered economically under the Rule of Wen and Jing, was finally strong enough to decisively solve the Xiongnu problem.
+The de jure "peace" between Han and Xiongnu was broken in 133 BC after a large ambush operation was staged at Mayi (modern day Shuozhou, Shanxi) but aborted after the Xiongnu discovered the trap and retreated.
+In 129 BC, the Han forces had their first proper victory against the Xiongnu under the command of a young Wei Qing, with a long-distance raid on the Xiongnu holy site at Longcheng.
+Over the next ten years, Emperor Wu repeatedly deployed Wei and his nephew Huo Qubing against Xiongnu forces, recapturing large areas of lands from the Hetao and Hexi regions and dealing devastating blows to both manpower, economics and territorial control of the Xiongnu empire.
+Emperor Wu also dispatched diplomatic and trading envoys into the Western Regions, gradually swaying the allegiance of the Tocharian and Greco-Bactrian city-states and thus eroding the sphere of influence of the Xiongnu in Central Asia.

-Evicted by the defeats, Yizhixie Chanyu took Zhao Xin's advice, and the Xiongnu tribes retreated to the north of the Gobi Desert, hoping that the barren land would serve as a natural barrier against Han offensives.
-In early 119 BC, Emperor Wu planned a massive expeditionary campaign.
-Chinese forces were deployed in two columns, each consisting of 5,000 cavalry and over 10,000 infantry.
-Wei Qing and Huo Qubing served as the supreme commanders, and set off from Dai Prefecture and Dingxiang.
+Evicted by military defeats, Xiongnu's Yizhixie Chanyu took Zhao Xin's advice and retreated the Xiongnu tribes to the north of the Gobi Desert, hoping that the barren land would serve as a natural barrier against Han offensives.
+In early 119 BC, Emperor Wu planned a massive expeditionary campaign to strike the Xiongnu across the desert.
+Han forces were deployed in two columns, each consisting of 50,000 cavalrymen and in total supported by over 140,000 infantrymen/auxiliaries.
+Wei Qing and Huo Qubing served as the supreme commander of each column, and set off from Dai Prefecture and Dingxiang, respectively.

+The initial plan called for Huo Qubing to attack the western route from Dingxiang, but misinformation from a Xiongnu prisoner of war reported that the Chanyu's main force was deployed to the east at Dai Prefecture.
+Emperor Wu, who had been distancing Wei Qing and giving the younger Huo more attention and favour, ordered the two columns to switch routes in the hope of letting Huo (who was preferentially assigned the most elite troopers) engage the Chanyus main force.